Toparvion/toparvion.pro/content/en/home/snowone.md

   label = "Twitter"

 +++
-On behalf of the program committee<br/>I'd like to invite you to&nbsp;
-**SnowOne 2022** &mdash; Siberian&nbsp;community-driven Java conference!
+On behalf of the program committee I'd like to thank all the speakers and attendies of **SnowOne** &mdash; a Siberian&nbsp;community-driven Java conference!

-April 8-9th 2022, Novosibirsk, Academgorodok (offline & online)
+See you at SnowOne 2023!